aptech/docs/docs/CR-denToZero.rst

     x = { 1, exp(-724.5), 3 };

-    //If 'x' contains any denormals set them to 0 if isden(x);
+    // If 'x' contains any denormals set them to 0 if isden(x);
        x2 = denToZero(x);
     endif;